lefatoum2/Cassandras_Restaurant/README.md

 ```

-CREATE KEYSPACE IF NOT EXISTS Movies WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor': 2};
+CREATE KEYSPACE IF NOT EXISTS resto WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor': 2};

 ```